Open Query Letter

 I've lifted the curtain just a little on the world of education and the families of educators.
 None of the characters are real people, and none of the events actually happened, although a few came very close, but they are all based on a combination of people and experience from my life.

-Love Letters, 90 pages, WGA# 1728943, was the winner of the 1st Scene Performance at the WildSound Writing and Film Festival, Honorable Mention at the Palm Springs Diversity Screenplay Contest, an Official Selection at the Sacramento International Film Festival, and an Official Selection at the Sunscreen Film Festival.
+Keepers, 100 pages, was the Winner of the 1st Scene Performance at the WildSound Writing and Film Festival, and Honorable Mention at the Palm Springs Diversity Screenplay Contest.

 And the tale inspired by my own experience during the 1992 Los Angeles uprising:

-Get Along, 90 pages, WGA# 1723469, was an Semi Finalist at the Wiki: The World's Fastest Screenplay Competition, an Official Selection at the Oaxaca Film Festival and an Official Selection at the Sunscreen Film Festival.
+Get Along, 100 pages, was a Semi Finalist at the Wiki: The World's Fastest Screenplay Competition.

 I am seeking representation and I look forward to meeting with you.